 The program includes two semesters of student teaching at two different grade levels and a cohort-based curriculum designed to foster collaboration and community.
 This program is offered as a 2-year, cohort-based program of study with July, most of August, and intersession (January) periods free.

 The program currently offers discounted graduate tuition for all incoming students.

 Upon graduation, our students are recommended to the California Commission on Teacher Credentialing for the preliminary education specialist teaching credential with an authorization in mild to moderate disabilities .

 What can I do with this degree?

-Our graduates go on to teach students with mild to moderate disabilities.
+Graduates of the program go on to teach students with mild to moderate disabilities.
 The California Commission on Teacher Credentialing defines this specialty area as: "Includes specific learning disabilities; mild to moderate mental retardation; other health impairment; serious emotional disturbance; and authorizes service in grades K–12 and in classes organized primarily for adults through age 22."